 My hope with this?
 By sharing my experiences, I help you either make better decisions, or grow your self-belief, or both.
 Certainly, if you learn just one thing and can change course for the good, my pain will not have been in vain.

-This clip of three is the esteemed Marc Andreessen, Silicon Valley venture capitalist, giving a different take on the common advice.
-When I heard these refreshing 3 gems, talking to the niche of enterprise SaaS … I felt like he was talking to me about proptech.
+This clip is the esteemed Marc Andreessen, Silicon Valley venture capitalist, giving a different take on the common advice.
+When I heard these 3 gems of wisdom, talking to the niche of enterprise SaaS … I felt like he was talking to me about proptech.